 Though known today for their dozen-or-so bank robberies, the two preferred to rob small stores or rural gas stations.
 The gang is believed to have killed at least nine police officers and several civilians.
-Bonnie and Clyde were shot to death by officers in an ambush near Sailes, Louisiana on May 23, 1934, after one of the most colorful and spectacular manhunts the nation had seen up to that time.
+Bonnie and Clyde were shot to death by officers in an ambush near Sailes, Louisiana, on May 23, 1934, after one of the most colorful and spectacular manhunts the nation had seen up to that time.

-The FBI, then called the Bureau of Investigation, became interested in Bonnie and Clyde in late December 1932 through a singular bit of evidence.
-A Ford automobile, which had been stolen in Pawhuska, Oklahoma, was found abandoned near Jackson, Michigan in September of that year.
-At Pawhuska, it was learned another Ford car had been abandoned there which had been stolen in Illinois.
+The FBI then called the Bureau of Investigation, became interested in Bonnie and Clyde in late December 1932 through a singular bit of evidence.
+A Ford automobile, which had been stolen in Pawhuska, Oklahoma, was found abandoned near Jackson, Michigan, in September of that year.
+At Pawhuska, it was learned another Ford car had been abandoned there, which had been stolen in Illinois.
 A search of this car revealed it had been occupied by a man and a woman, indicated by abandoned articles in the car.
 Also in the automobile was a prescription bottle, which led special agents to a drug store in Nacogdoches, Texas, where investigation disclosed the woman for whom the prescription had been filled was Clyde Barrow’s aunt.

 Further investigation revealed that the woman who obtained the prescription had been visited recently by Clyde Barrow, Bonnie Parker, and Clyde’s brother, L.C.
 Barrow.
 It also was learned that these three were driving a Ford car, identified as the one stolen in Illinois.
 It was further shown that L.C.
-Barrow had secured the empty prescription bottle from a son of the woman who had originally obtained it.
+Barrow had secured the empty prescription bottle from the son of the woman who had initially obtained it.

 On May 20, 1933, the United States Commissioner at Dallas, Texas, issued a warrant against Clyde Barrow and Bonnie Parker, charging them with the interstate transportation, from Dallas to Oklahoma, of the automobile stolen in Illinois.
 The FBI then started its hunt for this elusive pair.

 While in prison, Barrow used a lead pipe to crush the skull of another inmate, a man named Ed Crowder, who had repeatedly sexually assaulted him.
 This was Clyde Barrow’s first killing.
 However, another inmate serving a life sentence took the blame.
-Barrow then convinced another inmate to use an ax to chop off two of Barrow’s toes in order to excuse him from working hard labor in the fields, causing him to limp for the rest of his life.
-But, Barrow could have saved his foot had he known that his mother was petitioning a release for him.
+Barrow then convinced another inmate to use an ax to chop off two of Barrow’s toes to excuse him from working hard labor in the fields, causing him to limp for the rest of his life.
+But Barrow could have saved his foot had he known that his mother was petitioning a release for him.
 Just six days after losing his toes, the petition was granted.
 He was paroled on February 2, 1932, leaving prison a changed man.
-One inmate would say he watched him “change from a schoolboy to a rattlesnake” and his sister said: “Something awful sure must have happened to him in prison because he wasn’t the same person when he got out.”
+One inmate would say he watched him “change from a schoolboy to a rattlesnake,” and his sister said: “Something awful sure must have happened to him in prison because he wasn’t the same person when he got out.”